 Who’s behind the attack?

-“It has long been suspected that this group operates within Russia’s locus of control,” Allan Liska a ransomware expert at security intelligence firm Recorded Future told VICE News.
+The authors have also been linked to the Russian gang behind GandCrab, another hugely popular piece of ransomware.
+Analysis of the code shows Revil shared a significant amount of overlap with GandCrab, the authors of which reportedly retired last May after earning $2 billion.“It has long been suspected that this group operates within Russia’s locus of control,” Allan Liska a ransomware expert at security intelligence firm Recorded Future told VICE News.
 “The Kremlin generally turns a blind eye to these activities, as long as the threat actors don’t target Russian citizens, however going after an ally of Russia may force Russian cyber security forces to turn their attention to the Revil team as well.”